TammyLeeSeattle/TeamFrozenNorth/README.md

 Moment.js

-* Show the app running and solving the problem that began your story.
-    (insert picture of landing page)

 * Features to be added in future releases>
 - Add a local alarm based on the results of the calculation